smagt/filter-arc-archived-tabs/README.md

 ## Overview

-The Clean Arc project is designed to clean up and filter JSON data from the Arc Browser Archived Tabs file, thus allowing you to automatically delete old entries from the Arc Archived tabs.
+Clean Arc Tabs Archive is designed to remove old entries from the Arc Browser Archived Tabs file.
+This is done by removing parts of the JSON data from the Arc browser Archived tabs file, located at `~/Library/Application Support/Arc/StorableArchiveItems.json` on MacOS.

 It uses a shell script (`clean-arc.sh`) to validate and process the archived tabs, filtering them based on time parameters (how many days, minutes, and seconds an entry is old) provided by the user.

-_Note that running the script does not reflect in what happens in the browser; for that, unfortunately, Arc must be restarted._
+_Note that running the script does not update the browser cache; after running this script, unfortunately, Arc should be restarted._

 ## Features